Airline Consolidators Overview: Their Role, Advantages, and Key Players

 The longer a consolidator is in the travel business, the deeper expertise it has and the more established are their partnerships with major airlines.
 As a rule, reputable consolidators have been serving as mediators between carriers and travel agencies for decades.

 Any company can claim that it is providing the best services and worth trusting.
 But how do you check whether it’s really so?
 A reliable indicator of quality is belonging to industry organizations that require their members to adhere to strict business standards.
 The credibility of consolidators can be proven by certificates from the following travel associations.

 Certifications proving the credibility of a flight consolidator.

 The International Air Transport Association (IATA).
 Registration in IATA demonstrates a consolidator’s commitment to industry standards and empowers it to issue flight tickets.
 It simplifies business relationships with IATA-certified airlines, travel agencies, GDSs, and other representatives of the travel industry.
-You can read more about the benefits of IATA accreditation and how to get it in our recent article.

 The International Airlines Travel Agent Network (IATAN).
 The American division of IATA accredits US-based travel entities with over two years of experience.
 The IATAN certificate serves as a mark of professionalism for travel companies.

 The Airline Reporting Corporation (ARC).
 ARC is owned by major US carriers including American Airlines, Delta, Alaska Airlines, Southwest, and United Airlines.
 It performs almost the same role as IATAN, enabling American-based consolidators, travel management companies (TMCs) and other travel businesses to issue air tickets.
 If a company is ARC-approved, it doesn’t need certification from IATAN, however, businesses often prefer to be accredited by both organizations.